ctlcltd/vrannemstein/README.md

 Activate the plugin on WordPress Plugins (from WP-CLI `wp plugin activate vrannemstein`).

 A typical usage requires to configure your web server with the `wasm-vips` specific Cross-Origin policies, to enforce CORS isolation and to allow the `SharedArrayBuffer` browser feature.

+> [!TIP]
-See the `www-config-sample` folder for examples to configure the server properly.
+> See the `www-config-sample` folder for examples to configure the server properly.

-Next, overrides the plugin configuration from your theme or plugin, through the `vrannemstein_config` filter.
+Next, overrides the plugin configuration from your theme or plugin, through the `'vrannemstein_config'` filter.

 See [vranemstein.php](https://github.com/ctlcltd/vrannemstein/blob/main/vrannemstein.php) and [wasm-vips/lib/vips.d.ts](https://github.com/kleisauke/wasm-vips/blob/master/lib/vips.d.ts) for the full options.

 ```php
 function config_example( $config ) {